PatchworkBoy/Neotrellis-Gate-Sequencer/README.md

 - Trigger/Gate - Outputs fixed MIDI Note for all steps, Velocity, Gate On/Off
 - CC - Outputs CC, Value, Gate On/Off
 - NOTE - Outputs per-step note, Velocity, Gate On/Off
-- ARP - Outputs per-step note, Velocity, Gate On/Off [!1 instance only at the moment!]
+- ARP - available on tracks 5 thru 8 - Outputs per-step note, Velocity, Gate On/Off

 For the currently selected track...